Australia Probes US Police Assault On Its Journalists - UrduPoint

 Australia Probes US Police Assault On Its Journalists

-Australia is investigating a US police attack on two Australian television journalists outside the White House, the foreign minister said Tuesday, expressing "strong concerns" about the assault caught live on camer
+Australia is investigating a US police attack on two Australian television journalists outside the White House, the foreign minister said Tuesday, expressing "strong concerns" about the assault caught live on camera

 Sydney, (APP - UrduPoint / Pakistan Point News - 2nd Jun, 2020 ) :Australia is investigating a US police attack on two Australian television journalists outside the White House, the foreign minister said Tuesday, expressing "strong concerns" about the assault caught live on camera.